Bricktech2000/Notes/Notes/Notes a61f38520e91467e8d968fa8795f3b5a/Hyphen dbf38a63abab407caaa60d092d7db4f4.md

 used to link words together. see [Dash](Dash%200c3252234ba64343995ca9e29f56e188.md).

+## examples

-- note the difference between compound adjectives and complements:
+*note the difference between compound adjectives and complements*

 > three-year-old boy VS the boy was three years old
 >